castleXM/xm-labs-grafana/README.md

 If it requires an email, the email can be something like email@xmatters.com

 # Testing
-Do an action in your Gafana application or infrastructure that will trigger the alert conditions set up in the Alert.
-This will fire the webhook into the inbound integration builder script and an event will be created, targeting the default recipients.
+Do an action in your Grafana application or infrastructure that will trigger the alert conditions set up in the Alert.
+This will fire the webhook into the workflow and an event will be created, targeting the default recipients.
 After it targets the right person, you can use our 2-way integration by responding with "Pause Alert" to pause the alerting process in Grafana.
 Once you fix the issue in Grafana, you can come back to the original xMatters alert and use the response option "Resume Alert" to resume the alerting rule.
 <kbd>
   <img src="media/GrafanaAlert1.png" height=500>
 </kbd>